Today’s advanced metal detectors let hobbyists find treasures buried deep in the earth, but that’s not enough.

 It is USB rechargeable and easy to attach, which makes it convenient for novice hobbyists.

-What's more, the Quest 1V_1604.104 AT WA Pro Wireless Headphones transfers the original audio signal without any distortion and minimal delay.
+For what’s more, the headphones transfer the original audio signal without any distortion and minimal delay.

 You will also find the one-touch button control very useful during long hours of hunting.